Glenn Curtiss: Architect of American Aviation

 Work with the AEA proved Curtiss’s talents, and the gentlemen of New York's Aeronautical Society took notice.
 They placed an order for the first airplane designed and built by Curtiss -- the "Golden Flyer," in which Curtiss set a new endurance record.
 This song celebrates the remarkable aircraft and its creator, who was becoming a well-known figure in American aviation and would soon make a name for himself abroad.

-Curtiss competed against the world’s best in 1909 at the first ever international aviation meet--the Gordon Bennett Cup held in Reims, France.
-Curtiss and his "Reims Racer" wowed crowds, setting the world air speed record at 46.5 mph.
-This and other achievements during his European tour made Curtiss a household name.
-They also aggravated the Wright brothers, who had just sued Curtiss and others for infringing on their airplane patent.
+Curtiss competed against the world’s best in 1909 at the first ever international aviation meet, held in Reims, France.
+Curtiss and his "Reims Racer" wowed crowds, set the world air speed record, and won the first Gordon Bennett Trophy for powered aircraft.
+These achievements--part of a European tour that made Curtiss a household name--aggravated the Wright brothers, who had just sued Curtiss and others for infringing on their airplane patent.

 Despite patent battles with the Wrights that would bog Curtiss down for years and mar his reputation, business took off.
 Though Curtiss had raced motorcycles and airplanes to promote his brand, and he was the (reluctant) face and name of his company, he was never a true solo act.
 Curtiss built a trusty team to develop, manufacture, and market Curtiss engines, motorcycles, and--increasingly--airplanes.